RonaldTreur/STSS/README.md

 `error` is a `Function` that will be called upon occurrence of an error when rendering the STSS to TSS.
 This option is optional, but it's the only way to know an error occurred.

-## Usage - Syntax
+## SCSS Extensions

-Below is a description of the primary features of STSS (on top of SCSS).
+Below is a description of the primary features that have been added to STSS.

 ### Quotes

 Similar to CSS and SCSS, only actual String-values need to be quoted.
 In practice this means only `text`-property values should be quoted.
 However, quotes (both single and double) are permitted.
-For example, this is allowed:
+For example, this is perfectly fine:

 ```css
 Label {